Authentication

 Overview

 Authentication in Crewship is the gate every other surface sits behind — agents, credentials, journal, runs, even the onboarding wizard run inside a session, and every subsystem trusts the user identity stamped on the request without re-checking.
-The auth layer therefore has to handle four distinct entry points: an email/password sign-in for the web UI, a Google OAuth flow for SSO installs, an out-of-band password recovery path for accounts that have lost their credential, and a token-and-pairing handshake for thecrewship CLI to authenticate against the same server.
+The auth layer therefore has to handle four distinct entry points: an email/password sign-in for the web UI, an out-of-band password recovery path for accounts that have lost their credential, and a token-and-pairing handshake for thecrewship CLI to authenticate against the same server.

 The implementation funnels every entry point through one router file (internal/api/router_auth.go) so the entire surface can be audited at once.
-Routes split into three trust tiers: public bootstrap endpoints (signup, /bootstrap, OAuth callbacks, password-reset redemption) that establish a session cookie; session-authed endpoints (session list/revoke, CLI token issuance, pairing start/poll) that act on the caller’s own identity; and the NextAuth-compatible /api/auth/* shim that lets the Next.js frontend treat Crewship as a drop-in NextAuth provider.
-CLI tokens are persisted as bcrypt hashes; passwords likewise — neither is recoverable from the database.
+Routes split into four trust tiers: /api/v1/auth/signup, which is public and establishes no session — it answers 202 and the client signs in afterwards (see the non-enumeration note below); public bootstrap endpoints (/bootstrap, OAuth callbacks, password-reset redemption) that do establish a session cookie; session-authed endpoints (session list/revoke, CLI token issuance, pairing start/poll) that act on the caller’s own identity; and the NextAuth-compatible /api/auth/* shim that lets the Next.js frontend treat Crewship as a drop-in NextAuth provider.
+Passwords are persisted as bcrypt hashes; CLI tokens as SHA-256 digests (STANDARD tier) or HMAC-SHA256 digests keyed by a server-side secret (ADMIN tier) — none is recoverable from the database.

 Two safety properties are load-bearing and worth knowing before changing this code.
-First, /forgot always returns 200 regardless of whether the email matches a real account, so the endpoint cannot be used to enumerate users; real-vs-fake is signalled only by what arrives in the user’s inbox.
+First, /forgot always returns 200 (and /signup always 202) regardless of whether the email matches a real account, so neither endpoint can be used to enumerate users; real-vs-fake is signalled only by what arrives in the user’s inbox.
 Second, the reset-link origin is CREWSHIP_PUBLIC_URL and never r.Host — the latter is attacker-tainted via the Host header and would otherwise let a POST /forgot mail the victim a working reset link pointing at an attacker-controlled domain.
 The handler refuses to send reset mail if CREWSHIP_PUBLIC_URL is unset or malformed, on the principle that a broken email is strictly safer than a hijackable one.

 When to use it